ianyepan/ianyepan.github.io/_tabs/about.md

 about programming stuff and nerdy things I'm interested in.

 I am a Computer Science Master's student at **Columbia University**.
-I will be joining **Amazon** as a software engineer intern this summer.
+I will be joining **Amazon Web Services (AWS)** as a software engineer intern this summer.
 I previously graduated from CUHK with a BSc. in Computer Science (with Honors) and a Minor in Finance.

 As my undergraduate thesis, I've developed novel multi-armed bandit greedy algorithms and proposed dynamic pricing models.
 I am also a